xiaopc/Fyoung-Keygen/README.md

 The keygen can generate the true username of PPPOE dial.

+**Notice: This keygen doesn't handle the heartbeat packets, so the connection may be aborted once in a while.**

 &copy; 2017 xiaopc, all rights reserved & profitable use forbidden.

 ## Compile

-The keygen is designed for routers, you may want to use MIPS toolchain, e.g. mipsel-openwrt-linux-uclibc-gcc.
+The keygen is designed for routers, you may want to use specific toolchain, e.g. mipsel-openwrt-linux-uclibc-gcc.

 ```bash
 gcc -c MD5.c -std=c99